Abstract

 Goal setting theory was developed by Edwin Locke in 1960.
 He held that for organization to effectively communicate to employees, goals should be stipulated.
 This helps explain to employees exactly what is required of them.
 This strategy forms a basis for motivation for employees to work prudently in their areas of specialization (LittleJohn & Foss, 2008).

-Example of Organizations with effective Communication Networks
+Examples of Organizations with Effective Communication Networks

-An example of an organization that has utilized effective communication network is the Coca Cola Company.
+An example of an organization that has utilized effective communication network is the Coca-Cola Company.
 This organization was started in 1944 with John Pemberton as its founder.
 Since then the organization has extended its subsidiaries in over two hundred countries across international borders (Harris, 1993).

 The company uses both self-directed teams and virtual groups in its business operations and effective communication networks have enabled the firm to expand its business operations across the countries.
 Effective communication has cause management of the firm to clearly define the mission of the organization as well as its visions and goals.
 Additionally, it has disciplined the company to formulate objective that is line with these set objectives (Harris, 1993).